syncfusion-content/blazor-docs/blazor/predefined-dialogs/customization.md

 ---
 layout: post
-title: Customization of the Blazor Predefined Dialogs Component | Syncfusion
+title: Customization of the Predefined Dialogs in Blazor| Syncfusion
-description: Check out and learn here all about customization of the Blazor Predefined Dialogs in the Syncfusion component and much more details.
+description: Check out and learn here all about customization of the predefined dialogs in Blazor and much more details.
 platform: Blazor
 control: Predefined Dialogs
 documentation: ug
 ---

-# Customization of Blazor Predefined Dialogs Component
+# Customization of Predefined Dialogs in Blazor

 ## Customize action buttons

 You can customize the predefined dialogs buttons by using below properties.
 * [DialogOptions.PrimaryButtonOptions](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogOptions.html#Syncfusion_Blazor_Popups_DialogOptions_PrimaryButtonOptions) - Use this property to customize **OK** button text and appearence.
-*  [https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogOptions.html#Syncfusion_Blazor_Popups_DialogOptions_CancelButtonOptions](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogOptions.html#Syncfusion_Blazor_Popups_DialogOptions_CancelButtonOptions) - Use this property to customize **Cancel** button text and appearence.
+*  [DialogOptions.CancelButtonOptions](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogOptions.html#Syncfusion_Blazor_Popups_DialogOptions_CancelButtonOptions](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogOptions.html#Syncfusion_Blazor_Popups_DialogOptions_CancelButtonOptions) - Use this property to customize **Cancel** button text and appearence.

 Use the following code to customize the predefined dialog action buttons.

+For alert dialog , customized the default dialog button content as "Okay" by using the [DialogButtonOptions.Content](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogButtonOptions.html#Syncfusion_Blazor_Popups_DialogButtonOptions_Content) property.

+For confirm dialog, customized the default dialog buttons content as "Yes" and "No" by using the `DialogButtonOptions.Content` property and also customized the dialog button icons by using[DialogButtonOptions.IconCss](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogButtonOptions.html#Syncfusion_Blazor_Popups_DialogButtonOptions_IconCss) property.

+For prompt dialog , customized the default dialog buttons content as "Connect" and "Close" by using [DialogButtonOptions.Content](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogButtonOptions.html#Syncfusion_Blazor_Popups_DialogButtonOptions_Content) property.

 {% tabs %}